 Exports are critical to the economic viability of U.S. dairy farmers.
-American dairy farmers export an equivalent of approximately 1 out of every 6 gallons of milk they produce.
-Looking beyond our borders to find long lasting customers and establish trade agreements for our guality U.S. dairy products will ensure that U.S. dairy products continue to flow where they are needed.
-FarmFirst supports bi-lateral and multi-lateral trade agreements that reduce tariffs and believes it is important to continue expanding market opportunities to benefit U.S. farmers, while balancing imports of dairy products into the U.S.
+An equivalent of one out of every six tankers of milk produced every day is exported.
+Looking beyond our borders to find long-term customers and establish trade agreements for our quality U.S. dairy products will ensure that U.S. dairy products continue to flow where they are needed.
+FarmFirst supports bi-lateral and multi-lateral trade agreements that reduce tariffs and believes it is important to continue expanding market opportunities to benefit U.S. farmers.

-Resolving Supply Chain Issues -

-Initiated by COVID-19, international trade continues to be plagued with issues across supply chains, especially at shipping ports, which is wreaking havoc on dairy exports.
+Resolving Supply Chain Issues -Initiated by COVID-19, international trade continues to be plagued with issues across supply chains, especially at shipping ports, which is wreaking havoc on dairy exports.
 Incredible delays in shipping and a lack of available space on containers are part of the problem as ports struggle with a shortage of workers and increased demand of international freight.
-Legislation was introduced, known as the Ocean Shipping Reform Act (OSHA), to help address shipping supply chain challenges and by providing the Federal Maritime Commission the tools it needs to improve oversight over international ocean carriers and crack down on rising shipping fees facing consumers.
+In 2022, the Ocean Shipping Reform Act (OSHA), was passed and signed into law to address shipping supply chain challenges, provide the Federal Maritime Commission the tools it needs to improve oversight over international ocean carriers and crack down on rising shipping fees facing consumers.
+FarmFirst will continue to monitor its implementation and look for other ways to solve supply chain issues.

-Pushing Back on Geographical

-Indicators - Geographical Indicators (Gls) restrict trade on common food names, including cheeses like parmesan, feta, asiago, and Havarti, limiting such products to be exported from specific regions of the world.
-The European Union (EU) misuses protections meant for proper Gls to monopolize common cheese terms and raise unjustified trade barriers to block dairy exports from outside the bloc.
-The EU also pursues trade agreements worldwide that prohibit American-made products, including cheese, from using common food names that have been in use for decades.
+Pushing Back on Geographical Indicators - Geographical Indicators (Gls) restrict trade on common food names, including cheeses like parmesan, feta, asiago, and Havarti, limiting such products to be exported from specific regions of the world.
+The European Union (EU) misuses protections meant for proper GIs to monopolize common cheese terms and raise unjustified trade barriers to block dairy exports from outside the bloc.
+Further, the EU also pursues trade agreements worldwide that prohibit American-made products, including cheese, from using common food names that have been in use for decades.

-Without decisive action to build upon intellectual-property progress made to date, the EU will likely continue to raise unfair trade barriers and seek to establish harmful GI policies in negotiations with U.S. dairy's trading partners.
+While the dairy industry was able to successfully defend a federal court ruling that 'gruyere' is a generic cheese style, the EU will likely continue to raise unfair trade barriers and seek to establish harmful GI policies in negotiations with U.S. dairy's trading partners.